JoneWang/doubanfm-for-linux/README.md

 =====================
-Douban FM
+Douban FM For Ubuntu
 =====================

-# System environments
+# Environments
 --

 * System: ubuntu 12.04 LTS (used notify-osd)